Skip to content

 Even though older people are more prone to dementia, it is not part of normal aging.
 At least one report suggests that the number of people living with dementia in Ireland will more than double by 2050.

-Warning Signs of Old Age
+What are the Warning Signs of Old Age?

 1. Lose car keys occasionally